ekeilty17/ekeilty17.github.io/_posts/2025-08-29-alternative-formulations-of-mobius-transformations.md

 By the fundamental theorem of algebra, $cz^2 - (a - d)z - b = 0$ can have at most $2$ solutions.
 Therefore, in order to have three fixed points this expression must be true for all $z$.
 Thus, $b = c = 0$ and $a = d$ (which would reduce the equation to $0 = 0$), which means $T(z) = z$, i.e. $T$ is the identity transformation.

-So, the only Möbius transformations with more than $2$ fixed points is the identity transformation $T(z) = z$, where every point is a fixed point.
+So, the only Möbius transformations with more than $2$ fixed points are the identity transformation $T(z) = z$, where every point is a fixed point.

 #### Case 2: Two Fixed Points